 Step One: Humble Heart Work

-David gives us an important template to think about when it comes to working through the relational brokenness of your sins.
+David gives us a vital template to think about when it comes to working through the relational brokenness of your sins.
 When He thought about what was of first importance regarding his past actions, he did not begin with the horizontal works of reconciliation.
-After many months of rebellion, the Lord began a persevering process of bringing David to Himself.
+After many months of rebellion, the Lord started a persevering process of bringing David to Himself.

 Though a backward glance at David’s shameful activities saw a lot of sin that had strained and broken his most intimate relationships, the most pressing thing on David’s to-do list was a right heart before the Lord.
 He sat in the rubble of his blunders and begged God for clarity on where to begin fixing the past mistakes (Psalm 51:2, 7).